neicnordic/ahm18.neic.nordforsk.org/_crossteams/ho_details1/details.md

 This section attempts to provide some definition related to data management.
 It is common to breaks down data management workflows into four broad categories:

 **Archival**: Moving non-reproducible data from an instrument (such as a detector) to a long-term storage (archival) site.
-Once the data is at the archive, we assume it can be recalled within 48 hours.
+Once the data is at the archive, we assume it can be recalled within 48 hours.<br>
 **Replica-based**: Management of storage where the data (contents and lifetime) is managed by the experiment.
-File replicas must be explicitly created - possibly with a max lifetime - and are expected to be accessible from that storage until the file expires or is explicitly deleted.
+File replicas must be explicitly created - possibly with a max lifetime - and are expected to be accessible from that storage until the file expires or is explicitly deleted.<br>
 **Cache-based**: Data located at a storage service whose lifetime is decided by the storage service itself.
-Caches may be populated on first-use or via a prefetch mechanism.
+Caches may be populated on first-use or via a prefetch mechanism.<br>
-**Compute-Workflow-based**: Data is moved to/from the job sandbox as part of the compute workflow.
+**Compute-Workflow-based**: Data is moved to/from the job sandbox as part of the compute workflow. <br>
 The replica-, cache-, and compute-workflow-based workflows support data delivery to batch jobs, while archival does not.
 Workflow management system (WfMS): allow the user to define different workflows for different types of jobs or processes.